Expert Slide and Photo Scanning Since 2002

 As far as general slide damage, Kodachrome is more stable in dark storage and more subject to discoloration under extended projection use.
 Ektachrome is just the opposite: More stable than Kodachrome for projection but less stable in dark storage.
 Slides will often begin to show signs of fading after about two hours of cumulative projection time when subjected to a projection bulb of average strength.
 The stronger the bulb, the faster the slides will begin to fade, so it is often wise to avoid stronger projection bulbs when less strong bulbs will suffice.

 Photo Paper Pictures will also deteriorate over time.
 Each day heat, humidity, chemicals in Album papers and cardboard boxes, or exhaust fumes in your garage are silently destroying your priceless photos.
 Colors in pictures fade, faces turn orange or green or the paper turns yellow.
 Preserve your photos and 35mm slides SOON by transferring to Digital format.
 The longer you wait, the more pictures you will lose forever.
-Your slideshows from your smallest pictures and slides will view as large as your TV screen when you play them on your DVD player.
+Your images from your smallest pictures and slides will view as large as your TV screen when you play them on your DVD player.

 While some brands of slide films, such as Kodachrome, have good dark fading stability, projection time should be kept to a minimum.
 Accumulated projection time and not the length of a particular showing of a slide, is what is important.
 If a slide is projected many times, this is particularly important.
 Glass mounts may actually increase the rate of fading rather than protect the slide.